Perry: You put a live round in that gun?!

 - A variation used by Aramis in episode 1 of The Musketeers when he and Porthos are interrogating one of the Red Guard about the name and location of a murderous captain.
 He goes through a long speech about how good he is with the musket and asking which vital organ he should hit, very slowly prepping it to fire...
 And 'remembers' just as he pulls the trigger that he forgot to put the bullet in.
 Needless to say, the Guard suddenly remembers the name before the bullet is even dropped into the barrel.

-- Variant done in Killer7 Garcian Smith is forced to play a game of Russian Roulette (the "barrel is not spun" variation) against one Benjamin Keane, with the stipulations being if Garcian wins, Keane will teach him the secret to hitting on women with 100% success, but if Keane wins, Garcian has to kill the President (Its that kind of game.)
-Keane goes into a great deal of dramatics as he picks up the gun and puts it to his temple...pulling the trigger and putting the gun down...
+- Variant done in Killer7.
+Garcian Smith is forced to play a game of Russian Roulette (the "barrel is not spun" variation) against one Benjamin Keane, with the stipulations being if Garcian wins, Keane will teach him the secret to hitting on women with 100% success, but if Keane wins, Garcian has to kill the President.
+Keane goes into a great deal of dramatics as he picks up the gun and puts it to his temple... pulling the trigger and putting the gun down...
 Garcian meanwhile simply picks it up and methodically, almost robotically, picks it up, puts it to his head, and pulls the trigger.
 It's a revolver, and it comes down to the fifth pull of the trigger.
 It's Keane's turn.
-He shudders as he pulls the trigger.
-Click.
-No bang.
+He shudders as he pulls the trigger - no bang.
 He chuckles and slides it to Garcian.
 "Well, I suppose I win, Guess you have to do what I say."
-Garcian picks it up and just calmly pulls the trigger.
+Garcian, after a short moment, picks it up and just calmly pulls the trigger a sixth time.
 Click.
-He puts it back down.
 "This gun holds seven bullets.
 I'm a professional.
 You can't fool me, old man."
 Cue Keane killing himself after revealing the true secret to wooing women - They're all the same.

 - Derren Brown played Russian roulette on a TV special, demonstrating his ability to manipulate a person into picking a number between 1 and 6 of his choice.
 It was later revealed that the gun would not have fired.